kubermatic/docs/content/kubermatic/master/architecture/logging_monitoring_alerting/customization/_index.en.md

 #### Extending the Helm Chart

 If you have more than a couple of rules, you can also place new YAML files inside the `rules/` directory before you deploy the Helm chart.
-They will be included like you would expect.
+They will be included as you would expect.
 To prevent maintenance headaches further down the road you should never change the existing files inside the chart.
 If you need to get rid of the predefined rules, see the next section on how to achieve it.

 #### Custom ConfigMaps/Secrets

-For large deployments with many independently managed rules you can make use of custom volumes to mount your configuration into Prometheus.
-For this to work you need to create your own ConfigMap or Secret inside the `monitoring` namespace.
+For large deployments with many independently managed rules, you can make use of custom volumes to mount your configuration into Prometheus.
+For this, to work, you need to create your own ConfigMap or Secret inside the `monitoring` namespace.
 Then configure the Prometheus chart using the `values.yaml` to mount those appropriately like so:

 ```yaml
 prometheus: